Let's Get Tested!

 If you see information on this map that needs to be updated, please email us.

 If there is not a self-test program in your area, you can still find FREE and low-cost HIV testing services near you.
-Contact any service provider before visiting as hours or services may differ because of COVID-19.

 It’s fast and easy.
 Just a swab of the mouth and 20 minutes later you have your results.
 The tests can be taken at home or anywhere that is convenient.

 If you get your HIV self-test from a local agency, counseling will usually be provided before and after testing.
 HIV self-tests can also be purchased over-the-counter in most drug stores (retail price is usually around $40).

 Consider your ongoing HIV prevention strategy.
 This may include PrEP, a once-daily pill that is highly effective in protecting against HIV.

 Talk with your healthcare provider about whether you should schedule a follow-up test.
 The “window” period when HIV antibodies are detected by a test can take up to 12 weeks after exposure.